Holy restricted free agent drama.

 2025-26 salary cap hit: $812,500

-Arbitration rights: Yes
+Arbitration rights: Yes — and filed

 Bargaining chips: Dedicated and driven.
 Preparing in the Blue Jackets system since 2021-22.
 Winner at all three pro levels.
 Stole No. 1 goaltending job when no one was looking.
+Starter for Team Canada’s 2026 world championship squad.

-The latest: The undrafted Greaves is the best underdog story on this list, having grinded his way up from the ECHL to be the most dependable netminder in Columbus’s surprising run to playoff relevance.
+The latest: The undrafted Greaves is the best underdog story on this list, having grinded his way up from the ECHL to be the most dependable netminder in Columbus’s surprising run to playoff contention.

 There aren’t enough great, young goaltenders to go around a 32-team league.
 If you have one, you keep him happy.